Chris Driedger: Florida Panthers

-After five seasons within the Senators organization, Driedger was released as a free agent.
-On July 3, 2018, he agreed to a one-year AHL contract with the Springfield Thunderbirds, the primary affiliate to the Florida Panthers.
-In the 2018–19 season, Driedger initially split his time between the Thunderbirds and Manchester Monarchs of the ECHL, before solidifying his role in the AHL.
-He made 16 appearances with Springfield before he was signed to a two-way NHL contract with the Florida Panthers for the remainder of the season on February 24, 2019.
+On July 3, 2018, Driedger agreed to a one-year AHL contract with the Springfield Thunderbirds, the AHL affiliate to the Florida Panthers.
+During the 2018–19 season, Driedger initially split his time between the Thunderbirds and Manchester Monarchs of the ECHL, before solidifying his role in the AHL.
+On January 19, 2019, he made 40 saves in a 3–0 shutout win over the Hartford Wolf Pack.
+Driedger made 16 appearances with Springfield before he was signed to an entry-level contract with the Florida Panthers for the remainder of the season on February 24, 2019.
+Driedger ended his season with the Thunderbirds with an 18–10–2 record, a 2.45 GAA, and a league-leading .924 save percentage.
+With the Monarchs, he went 6–5–0, notching a 2.75 GAA and a .911 save percentage.
 On April 30, 2019, Driedger signed a two-year contract extension with the Panthers.
-Towards the beginning of the 2019–20 season, on November 30, 2019, Driedger made his first career start against the Nashville Predators, in which he recorded a 27 save, 3–0 shutout win.